Montgomery County COVID-19 cases jump to 136; residents ordered to stay home

-MONTGOMERY COUNTY, Pennsylvania (WPVI) -- Officials in Montgomery County, Pennsylvania have announced 26 new coronavirus cases on Monday, bringing the state's total to 136.
+MONTGOMERY COUNTY, Pennsylvania (WPVI) -- Officials in Montgomery County, Pennsylvania have announced 26 new coronavirus cases on Monday, bringing the county's total to 136.

 The new cases range in ages from 18 to 81 years old.